MALAYSIA COUNTRY GUIDE

 Malaysia’s Currency: The Ringgit

-The value of the ringgit rose and fell throughout the 90s.
-From 1997 to 1998, it lost 50% of its value in USD terms.
-The US pegged the ringgit until 2005.
-Capital flight was stopped when the ringgit was designated as non-tradable outside of Malaysia.
+The value of the ringgit rose and fell throughout the later part of the 1990s, losing about half of its value by the later part of that decade.
+Capital flight stopped when the ringgit was designated as non-tradable outside of Malaysia.

 Since then, the ringgit has been a floating currency.
-It has appreciated in value since the peg ended.
+It has generally appreciated in value since its USD peg ended.

-While we warned against investing in the ringgit several years ago before it hit rock bottom, it now has nowhere to go but up.
-We currently rate the currency a buy and even listed it among the safest currencies in Asia.
+While we warned against investing in the ringgit several years ago before it hit rock bottom, it now has potential to rise again in value.
+We currently rate the currency a buy and list it among Asia’s safest currencies.

-Malaysia’s ringgit has notably fallen over the past five years, despite higher oil prices, and has continued underperforming major world currencies.
+Malaysia’s ringgit has notably fallen over the past five years, despite higher oil prices globally, and has continued underperforming major world currencies.

 The one catch is that it is illegal to hold Malaysian ringgit outside of Malaysia, so you will need to have a Malaysian financial account before you can invest.